 9. Outdoor Kitchens

 Is a kitchen, furniture?
 We think it is.
 And outdoor kitchens are one trend we expect to only get bigger here in the UK.

-An outdoor kitchen might sound a little pointless for the UK, after all we aren’t blessed with the best climate.
-That said, in Scandinavia they’ll cook alfresco even in the coldest months, so don’t let a little drizzle put you off!
+An outdoor kitchen might sound a little pointless for the UK, after all, we aren’t blessed with the best climate.
+That said, in Scandinavia, they’ll cook alfresco even in the coldest months, so don’t let a little drizzle put you off!

-If you can position an outdoor kitchen just outside the door of your indoor kitchen then not only are you extending your living/cooking space, your helping that natural flow between inside and out.
-When it comes to outdoor kitchens in the UK, our advice would be start with My Outdoor Kitchen.
+If you can position an outdoor kitchen just outside the door of your indoor kitchen then not only are you extending your living/cooking space, you're helping that natural flow between inside and out.
+When it comes to outdoor kitchens in the UK, our advice would be to start with My Outdoor Kitchen.
 They have a comprehensive range of built-in outdoor kitchen units and free-standing/modular units such as the stunning Skeldervik from Sweden (shown above and below).